rikedyp/documentation/language-reference-guide/docs/the-i-beam-operator/deprecated-apl-code.md

 <h1 class="heading"><span class="name">Deprecated APL Code</span> <span class="command">{R}←{X}14⌶Y</span></h1>

 Indicates that deprecated APL code is being used so that it will be logged.
+Code within workspaces and samples supplied by Dyalog may be seen to include this I-Beam for this purpose.
 For an overview of deprecated features see  [Deprecated features](../../../../programming-reference-guide/deprecated-features) within the Programming Reference Guide.

 `Y` is the description of the feature which will appear in the log entry - either a character vector containing appropriate text, or ⍬ for a generic message.